eure-kai/PacMan/README.md

 # PacMan
-PacMan implementation with Java Graphics using BlueJ (June 2021)
+PacMan implementation with Java Graphics using BlueJ